For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The best part about LISAs is that the government contributes an extra 25% on top of what you contribute.
 You can pay up to £4,000 a year into the account, meaning £1,000 of free money could be up for grabs every 12 months.

 So, should you get a LISA and a pension?
 That is ultimately up to you.
 Keep in mind that pensions will generally be the most effective type of saving scheme for a retirement fund.
-But if you're using a LISA for retirement, this would be a nice added bonus on top of a pension.
+But if you're using a LISA for retirement, this would be a nice bonus on top of a pension.

 11. When you can withdraw your pension